programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Visualizing data in this way reveals patterns that might otherwise be hard to discern.
 Tables of numbers are generally hard to read, but noticing spacial patterns is even more challenging.
 Thus, choropleth maps can be especially useful in visualizing data that varies by region.

-This lesson will demonstrate how the Folium library can be used to create choropleth maps quickly and easily.
-However, while a basic map is easy to create, they often require some adjustments to be as informative as possible.
-In this tutorial, we will begin with the basics and increase the level of complexity as we move through the lesson.
+Folium makes creating choropleth maps quickly and easily, as this lesson will show.
+But it does so only once the data has been arranged properly.

+Most of the time, "properly arranged" data is not one encounters in the real world.
+Thus, most of this lesson demonstrates techniques used to process data so that it will produce a useful map.
+Initially, this means combining the data to be graphed with shape files that define the county boundaries.

+This will allow the creation of a basic choropleth map.
+Because the initial map isn't especially informative, so the lesson will show additional ways to manipulate the data to produce more meaningful maps.

 At the end of the lesson you will be able to:
 * Load several types of data from web archives
-* Know how to associate latitude/longitude points with county names, geography, and FIPS numbers
+* Associate latitude/longitude points with county names, geography, and FIPS numbers
 * Create a basic choropleth map
 * Reflect on some issues that map-designers need to consider, especially the problem of dealing with non-normal distributions of data
-* Know how to normalize data to plot data *rates* rather than data *values*
+* Data to plot data *rates* rather than data *values*
 * Enhance a Folium map with titles, popup data, and mini-maps.

-We will be exploring the *Washington Post*'s [Fatal Force](https://github.com/washingtonpost/data-police-shootings) database, which we've made available for you in this lesson's associated `assets` folder [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv), hosted on _Programming Historian_'s own GitHub repository.
-Starting in 2015, the *Post* started the database, which seeks to document every time an encounter with a police officer ends in the death of the civilian.
-This data isn't collected or reported systematically, so the *Post*'s work fills an important lacuna in our understand of how police interact with the people around them.
+The lesson visualizes data from the *Washington Post*'s [Fatal Force](https://github.com/washingtonpost/data-police-shootings) database, which is available in this lesson's associated `assets` [folder](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv), hosted on _Programming Historian_'s GitHub repository.
+In 2015, the *Post* started the database, which seeks to document every time an encounter with a police officer ends in the death of the civilian.
+This data isn't collected or reported systematically, so the *Post*'s work fills an important lacuna in our understanding of how police interact with the people around them.

-My comments will reflect the data in the database as of June, 2024.
+My comments will reflect the data in the database as of June 2024.
 Tragically, I can confidently predict that these numbers will continue to increase.
 If you work with the data in the `assets` folder, your visualizations should resemble those in this article.
 If you access the *Post*'s database, the numbers will be different.

+Before getting started, a few comments about the tools used in this less.

 ### Folium
 To create the maps, we will use [Folium](https://python-visualization.github.io/folium/), a Python library that automates creating Leaflet maps.